Welcome

 Hi!
 I’m Ticia, and this is my little corner of the internet.
 I’ve successfully homeschooled all three of my children and sent them out into the world.
 You’ll find our lives starting in preschool all the way up to present day.
 I loved homeschooling my kids and sharing our crazy messy lives and the fun adventures we had.
 You’ll see a lot of history, a smattering of science (though not quite as much as the kids got older as their science got more complicated), many books, and a lot of Bible.
 I hope I can give you the confidence to know you can homeschool your kids and teach your kids all about the Bible even if you don’t know all of the answers (spoiler, no one knows all of the answers).
 There are so many fun ways to learn, and writing about it gives me an excuse to keep learning and keep doing all this cool stuff even though my kids have graduated from homeschool.

-• Syria Unit
+• Flying Creatures Unit

 by